 My mother died while I was a very young age.
 Most of my childhood following her death was spent living with people other than my father.
 I did, however, starting around age ten years or so spend time with him once in awhile on weekend trips and parts of a couple of summer vacations.
 Those trips usually circulated around fishing, camping and gold prospecting in his favorite haunts along the eastside of the Sierras and into the desert in and around Death Valley.
 To facilitate his trips, as long as I could remember he always owned four-wheel drive vehicles.
 On one of the trips he picked me up in a World War II army ambulance he fixed up like a camper.
 We were headed north up the 14 from Los Angeles toward the 395 and got as far as Red Rock Canyon when the front U-joint on the rear-drive drive shaft came loose allowing the it to drop to the highway and bending the shaft beyond use.
 Any other time it would not have been a problem because he could have driven just using the front wheels.
 However, on this trip, for highway driving, he had removed the front drive shaft.
 When he went to get it out of the back of the truck he discovered he somehow left it in Los Angeles.
 He decided to hitchhike back to L.A. and pick up the shaft, but, figuring traveling with a kid might present a hinderance, he left me for a few days at the rather rustic mining camp of a friend of his by the name of Walter Bickel.

-Typically he would have stopped in Cantil, a small town just to the east of Red Rock Canyon where the truck broke down, to see a good friend of my stepmother's by the name of Pancho Barnes.
+Typically he would have stopped in Cantil, a small town just to the east of Red Rock Canyon where the truck broke down, to see a good friend of my stepmother's by the name of Pancho Barnes, the former owner and operator of the one time infamous Happy Bottom Riding Club.
 However, my dad and stepmother were going into, getting or just got a divorce and he did not want to explain it all to Barnes.